 Anyhoo, ish starts to get even spookier after that.
 Someone messes up the art supplies in the storage room and writes “GO AWAY!” on the wall.
 The mission bells start ringing even though there are no ringers and the tower room is empty.
 Parents start pulling their kids out of camp, which means there might not be enough kids for the big campout and also the camp might shut down.
 The twins overhear some guy pressuring the director to sell him the camp…

 Determined to solve the mystery (and roast marshmallows), the Snoopers very easily convince the director not to cancel the bonfire just because of a few “scaredy-cats” (those are the director’s words.
-She’s a professional!).
+She’s a professional, you see!).

 And of COURSE everything comes together that night.
 The bells start ringing again, the counselors very responsibly ditch their campers to check it out, the un-supervised Snoopers run after and tackle the monk’s ghost (Lila and Ellen sit on his chest 😆) who turns out to be the not-so-undead cook, who was helping that aggressive businessman try to scare campers away with tape-recorded bells and scary messages, so the businessman could buy the land, and those darn meddling kids get all the credit for saving the camp and their picture is published in the paper.